-Proposed Project Group: Land Use, Environment, and Economy FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP TBD Estimated Project Cost: \$100,000 or greater Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Livability; Mobility; System Preservation, Modernization, and Efficiency Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: Land Use, Environment, and Economy FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Livability; Mobility; System Preservation, Modernization, and Efficiency

 The transportation system is heavily utilized within the city of Boston and its surrounding communities.
 The transportation system encompasses the roadway system and the MBTA transit system.
 The congestion on roadways and crowding on the transit system are a function of the density of land use, the trip-making activity associated with the different land use types, and the capacity of the different transportation modes to handle the trip making during specific times of the day.